-Based on the number of blue and red balls in the urns at the end of each round,19 the expected number of red balls drawn is 46.2% and 42.1% for status quo and holistic conditions respectively (last pair of bars of Figure II).20 In other words, we expect that a red ball or a bad outcome is 4.1 percentage points more likely to be drawn from an urn under the status quo condition compared to under holistic regulations (see column 1 of Table V).
-In the actual draw in our experiment, 46.2% and 42.8% of the balls drawn are red under status quo and holistic conditions (see Supplementary Table A1).21 The largest gains in health outcomes under holistic regulations are expected to come from the Low Blue urns (representing sicker patients) (see columns 2 and 3 in Table V).

-each game, a perfectly expected income maximizing Player 2 would have mixed 9% of the urns under status quo and 48% of the urns under holistic conditions.
+Based on the number of blue and red balls in the urns at the end of each round,24 the expected number of red balls drawn is 46.2% and 42.1% for status quo and holistic conditions respectively (last pair of bars of Figure III).25 In other words, we expect that a red ball or a bad outcome is 4.1 percentage points more likely to be drawn from an urn under the status quo condition compared to under holistic regulations (see column 1 of Table V).
+To interpret the magnitude of the effect, we can compare these expected bad outcomes figures with the best attainable expected outcomes given the actual proportions of red and blue balls drawn for each round and each pair of player.
+The percent differences between the actual expected bad outcome figures and the benchmark best attainable expected outcomes can be thought of as measures of "excess bad health outcome."26 The each game, a perfectly expected income maximizing Player 2 would have mixed 9% of the urns under status quo and 48% of the urns under holistic conditions.
 The bias for action is statistically significant in the status quo condition but not in the holistic condition: the percentage of urns mixed is statistically similar at conventional levels between the observed and perfectly-expected-income-maximizing-Player-2-level conditional on actual recoveries for holistic but not for status quo.

-19After mixing if mixing occurred.
+24After mixing if mixing occurred.
 The exercise to assess the actual number of blue and red balls in the urn at the end of round can help us evaluate the limit bad outcome rate for if we repeated this experiment many times.
 This metric is arguably more relevant for the purposes to assess whether the incentive systems induced differences in behavior.

-20Conditional on the actual recoveries and offers by Player 1 observed in the data for each round of each game, a perfectly expected income maximizing Player 2 will mix in a way such that 41.6% and 38.8% of the balls drawn are expected to be red under status quo and holistic conditions respectively.
+25Conditional on the actual recoveries and offers by Player 1 observed in the data for each round of each game, a perfectly expected income maximizing Player 2 will mix in a way such that 41.6% and 38.8% of the balls drawn are expected to be red under status quo and holistic conditions respectively.
 While the levels of bad outcome rates are higher in the data than if the Player 2s are perfectly expected income maximizers, the comparative statics results are similar.